Phone-GWP-group

 Vegans and vegetarians in the UK

-By the close of 2024, 6.4 million people, or 12% of the population, had adopted a meat-free diet, with a further 15% planning this for 2025.
+By the end of 2024, 6.4 million people, or 12% of the population, had adopted a meat-free diet, with a further 15% planned to do so in 2025.

-Significantly, around half of Generation Z (born after 1997) and a third of millennials (born 1981 – 1996) plan to follow a meat-free diet in 2025, contrasting with just one in 10 baby boomers (1946 – 1964).
+Significantly, around half of Generation Z (born after 1997) and a third of Millennials (born 1981-1996) planned to follow a meat-free diet in 2025, contrasting with just one in 10 Baby Boomers (1946 – 1964).

 What makes packaging vegan?